EXPLAINER-What you need to know about Finland and Sweden's path to NATO membership | Politics

 Finland and Sweden would like to have some guarantees that NATO member nations would defend them while any application is processed and until they became full members.
 Ratification can take a year, NATO diplomats say, as parliaments of all 30 NATO countries need to approve new members.

-NATO Secretary-General Jens Stoltenberg has said the countries could join "quickly" and that he was sure arrangements could be found for the interim period.
-On Wednesday, Britain pledged support to Sweden and Finland should they come under attack.
-Both have also received assurances from the United States and Germany.
+NATO Secretary General Jens Stoltenberg has said the countries could join "quickly" and that he was sure arrangements could be found for the interim period.
+Sweden and Finland have received assurances from the United States, Germany and Britain of support should they come under attack.

 Finnish Foreign Minister Pekka Haavisto acknowledged filing a membership application by itself would not bring the two countries under the umbrella of NATO's Article 5, which guarantees that an attack on one ally is an attack on all.
 "But at the same time NATO member countries have an interest in that no security breaches would take place during the application period," Haavisto said.
 Finland could, for instance, hold enhanced military exercises with NATO members during that time.